demisto/content/Packs/FiltersAndTransformers/Scripts/AnyMatch/README.md

 This filter accepts two inputs, left and right, each of which can be either a single value of any type (e.g., string, int, etc.) or a list of values.
 The filter iterates over each value in the left input and returns all values that exist within the right input, even if only a part of it exists.
 The matching process is case-insensitive, meaning it disregards letter case during the comparison.

-All inputs are treated either as a string or as a list of strings. (if it contains a comma). for example, {'a':1,'c':2} is treated as two strings: "{'a':1" and "{'c':2}".
+All inputs are treated either as a string or as a list of strings, if it contains a comma.
+Json on the other hand is always treated as one string.

 Since the comparison treats all inputs as strings, integers and strings are considered equal during the evaluation.